-People with epilepsy cannot handle heavy stress or labour – Nearly any job, even in the highest tiers of society, can accommodate someone with epilepsy.
-Unfortunately, many employers don’t provide enough support for people with epilepsy and other disabilities, which can make them nervous about potential risks and lawsuits.
-Most people with epilepsy perform as well at their job as they would otherwise.
+People with epilepsy cannot handle heavy stress or labour – Nearly any job can accommodate someone with epilepsy.
+Unfortunately, many employers don’t provide enough support for people with epilepsy and other disabilities, as they may be concerned about potential risks and lawsuits or have little understanding of the condition.
+Most people with epilepsy perform well at their jobs with support and understanding from their employer.

 Epilepsy cannot be controlled – A vast majority of people with epilepsy find their seizures can be controlled with the right treatment.
 Medication is enough to control seizures in more than 70% of cases.
 For others, surgery or implantable devices may be an option depending on what part of the brain is affected.

 Epilepsy is contagious or will be inherited – There’s absolutely no chance of catching epilepsy from another person.
 It’s not a disease one catches, but rather the result of many possible causes related to the firing of neurons in the brain.
 For this reason, the risk of passing it on genetically is very low.
 With proper precautions, more than 90% of mothers with epilepsy give birth to healthy children.

 Epilepsy is a mental illness – epilepsy is a broad term that applies to a wide range of seizure and epileptic disorders.
 Though they have often been associated with issues of trauma and head injury, these kinds of incidents only cover a fraction of all epileptic cases.
 While epilepsy itself is not a mental illness, it is often associated with also having a mental illness, making it highly burdensome to live with.